Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Introduction

 \section{Introduction}

-Symplectic or Poisson structures on moduli spaces over a complex algebraic curve have been obtained in a variety of cases.
-A fundamental example involves the $G$-character varieties, as moduli spaces of surface group representations into a connected complex reductive group $G$.
-These are finite-dimensional complex symplectic manifolds when the surface $X$ is compact, while when $X$ has boundary components, they are Poisson foliated by symplectic leaves obtained by fixing the conjugacy class of the monodromy around each boundary component.
-The symplectic structure in the case when $X$ is compact was first conceived analytically using the method of symplectic reduction from infinite dimensional spaces in the seminal work of M. Atiyah and R. Bott \cite{AtBo}.
-At the same time, a more topological approach to the natural symplectic structure on such spaces of fundamental group representations was proposed by W. Goldman \cite{Go} interpreting these structures in terms of the intersection pairing on the underlying topological surface.
-The method of symplectic reduction was next further developed by N. Hitchin in \cite{Hit87} to produce K\"{a}hler and hyperk\"{a}hler structures on the moduli space of stable Higgs bundles via the non-abelian Hodge correspondence and their counterparts to moduli spaces of solutions to the self-duality equations.
+Symplectic or Poisson structures on moduli spaces over a complex algebraic curve $X$ have been obtained in a variety of cases.
+A basic paradigm involves the $G$-character varieties, as moduli spaces of fundamental group representations into a connected complex reductive group $G$.
+These are finite-dimensional complex symplectic manifolds when $X$ is compact and the symplectic structure in this case was first conceived analytically using the method of symplectic reduction from infinite dimensional spaces in the seminal work of Atiyah and Bott \cite{AtBo}.
+At the same time, a more topological approach to the natural symplectic structure on such spaces of fundamental group representations was proposed by Goldman \cite{Go} interpreting these structures in terms of the intersection pairing on the underlying topological surface.
+The method of symplectic reduction was next further developed by Hitchin in \cite{Hit87} to produce K\"{a}hler and hyperk\"{a}hler structures on the moduli space of stable Higgs bundles via the non-abelian Hodge correspondence and their counterparts to moduli spaces of solutions to the self-duality equations.

-For a smooth complex algebraic curve $X$ and a reductive group $G$, the moduli space of $G$-local systems carries a Poisson structure (see for instance \cite{FoRo,GuRa}), while T. Pantev and B. To\"{e}n \cite{PaTo} explored such moduli on higher-dimensional smooth open varieties.
-Moreover, A. Kuznetsov and D. Markushevich \cite{KuMa} proposed a way to construct a closed holomorphic 2-form on the moduli space of sheaves over an arbitrary smooth complex projective variety via the Yoneda coupling composed with the exterior power of an Atiyah class, thus suggesting a general reason for these moduli spaces to be symplectic.